jidn/LDS-org/README.md

 # LDS-org

-Most times, I can quickly jump on LDS.org and get the exact information I need.
+Most times, I can quickly jump the LDS.org website and get the exact information I need.
 However, there are those repeated tasks I don't really want to to run time and time again.
 Hmm... sounds like a job for a computer.

 In my current role as Clerk, reports and information are my life.
 I want to make it easier to get that information.